 Set up email addresses via your hosting account by doing the following:

 - This brings you to your Web Hosting Dashboard.
-Click on the cPanel Login button on the right.
+Click on the blue cPanel Login button on the right.

 - Once logged into cPanel click Email Accounts in the Mail section.

 - On the Email Accounts page you can add accounts by filling in the Email and Password fields and clicking Create Account.

 Note: On this same page you can find connection information for POP3 and IMAP clients by clicking More to the right of the account you would like to connect to and selecting Configure Email Client.
 Or, you can access your email via the webmail interface at http://yourdomain.com/webmail.

 Once you have added your email accounts you will need to ensure you have the proper MX (mail exchange) records assigned to the domain name.
 Do this by following these steps:

 - Go back to your Web Hosting Dashboard.
 (See above.)